Analog Man King Of Tone Delays

 To avoid delays to people who paid for other (non waiting list) pedals, we did not send out notifications to the KoT list (or bicomp list) until we got caught up with shipping.
 This was a very rare occurance.
 That slowed things up quite a bit to the annoyance of customers who wanted the KoT pedals.
 But for us it was a way to allow a few hours sleep every night, by taking KoT (and bicomp) orders only when we could process them efficiently.

 During this slow period of shipping, we came up with the Ver3, 5 knob KoT in late 2004.
 We created it because people were asking for seperate drive knobs and I thought it was a great idea.
 We already had about the only OD pedal around with two real channels, not just a boost button, but it would be great to have more adjustability on both channels.
 We made up a Ver3 board and the 5 knob KoT worked and sounded great.
 But there was some minor popping when turning the YELLOW channel on and off, if the two drive knobs were set quite differently.
-That is the whole point of the seperate drive knobs, I like the yellow at about 12:00 and the red all the way up, so I was not satisfied.
+That is the whole point of the seperate drive knobs, I like the yellow at about 12:00 and the red up high, so I was not satisfied.
 I then spent several months redoing it to reduce the pop with no good results.
-The circuit just would not allow switching the DRIVE knobs quietly, no matter what we did.
 Then I got frustrated and had "designer's block".
 During this time we did not sell many KoT pedals as I thought a new model was just around the bend.
 We did sell about a dozen 5 knob Ver3 KoTs.

 Finally in mid 2005 I had a better, different idea so started making a Ver4 KoT board.
 In October 2005 we made 10 prototypes and they were awesome.
-We then had custom parts made for them, which took a few months.
-Finally in spring 2006 we released the specs and started the list up again, and started shipping V4 KoT pedals (and some V2 and V3 and V2 Jumbos while they last).
-We are totally satisfied with the Ver4 as it's two complete pedals in one box, so we have no plans for a Ver5.
+Then we ordered and gathered up parts for a few months.
+Finally in spring 2006 we released the specs and started the list up again, and started shipping V4 KoT pedals (and some V2 and V3, and V2 Jumbos in the current larger box, while they lasted).
+We are satisfied with the Ver4 as it's two complete pedals in one box, so we have no plans for a Ver5.

-Sorry for the delays, hope you understand that it has been as painful for us as it was for you.
+Sorry for the delays, hope you understand that the waiting list has been as painful for us as it has for you.

 Return to Analog Man